-We have a patient representative, with the lay member with responsibility for public engagement on our board together with independent patient champion, Healthwatch Hertfordshire.
-Our meetings are open to the public as are other key decision-making meetings, such as our primary care commissioning committee which also has a patient member.
-The patient representative is also fully involved in board development sessions,
+We have a patient representative, with the lay member with responsibility for public engagement, on our board together with independent patient champion, Healthwatch Hertfordshire.
+Our board meetings are open to the public as are other key decision-making meetings, such as our primary care commissioning committee which also has a patient member.
+The patient representative is also fully involved in board development sessions.

-Our patient representatives are local – a carer, patient or member of the public – who are actively involved in local health services.
+Our patient representatives are local carers, patients or members of the public – who are actively, involved in local health services.
 They may be representing a group, a community or alternatively just involved as an individual, offering their views, experiences and bringing a patient perspective to all discussions.

 Patient representatives are asked to contribute to discussions by offering their opinions in a constructive and informed way.

 We have patient representatives on the following board decision making committees:

 |Quality Committee||Jill Ainsworth-Beardmore|

 |Finance and Performance||John Wigley|